-Do you know Google ranking factors?
-Surely no one knows what Google is using to rank web pages.
-Because recently, Google has given a lot of algorithms to evaluate and analyze websites.
-And every year, Google updates these algorithms more than 500 times.
+Do you know about Google ranking factors?
+No one truly knows the exact criteria Google uses to rank web pages.
+Recently, Google has introduced numerous algorithms to assess and analyze websites.
+Moreover, these algorithms are updated by Google more than 500 times annually.

 But, primarily, Google will never tell you which factors will positively affect you.